-Not quite sociopathic, I just don’t like low-quality people (like those who don’t learn or admit they’re sometimes wrong, or don’t challenge ideas but take them for granted), and that of course is subjective, I won’t blame the reader if he is producing a prejudice on me right now, after all judging with little information is easy, faulty and makes people feel good.
+I generally dislike low-quality people, liars, simple minded grown-up kids, power hungry fools, religious sheep and shepherds.
+I won’t blame the reader if he is producing a prejudice on me right now, after all judging with little information is easy, faulty and makes people feel good.

 There is no “purpose” in my own existence, other than trying to make this huge mess of a society a tiny bit less shitty.
 Purpose is a human abstraction, and a faulty one for concepts impossible to grasp completely, as life itself.
 Abstractions are simplifications, and as such, faulty to an extent.

 We don’t have a goal, only false gods.
 In this game, if you die, there is no end score.
 Everything is just a journey, where we constantly learn stuff and make mistakes, whether we want or not.
 Right or wrong is subjective.

 What we can all do is to define how we want to be and choose what works best; natural selection will do the rest for us.
 Success or failure is primarily dependent on our limited perception, there is no such thing in “nature”.

 In the years I sort of developed a weird attitude that makes me invest a large amount of time into thinking and decomposing problems in different ways.
 People think I’m strange because of that.
 I think they’re strange because they don’t.

 When I observe things, often I tend to do it from many different points of views; everything I see develops many facets inside me, each having an influence on the approximative, incomplete and flawed interpretations I try to build.
 Pre-existant ideas, prejudice, cognitive biases, illusions, instincts and common knowledge are constant enemies on the infinite escalation for a cleaner way of decomposing and understanding the environment around me.